What are Microservices?

 What are the tools needed to develop and deploy microservices?

 Developers need to have a number of development tools and environments in order to develop and deploy microservices.
-They need a development environment (IDE) for creating the service logic and writing the code, as well as a containerization workflow in order to package the microservice in a way that can be deployed to the host server.
-They also need a development environment for testing the service and verifying that it meets user requirements.
-Finally, developers may opt to use continuous integration tools such as Jenkins to execute automated tests to ensure that there are no errors in the source code.
+They need a development environment (IDE) for creating the service logic and writing the code.
+A containerization workflow is also necessary.
+This enables the microservice to be packaged in a way that can be deployed to the host server.

 Developers should use encrypted transport (HTTPS) to ensure that all data is securely transmitted between endpoints.
 Applications should also be run behind firewalls to prevent the services and data from being accessed by unauthorized users.
-Finally, logging mechanisms should be put in place so any suspicious activity can be tracked and investigated in the event that a breach occurs.
+Finally, logging mechanisms should be put in place so any suspicious activity can be tracked.
+The ability to investigate logs in the event that a breach occurs is critical.